 Rallycross, at all levels, manages to attract a healthy number of female drivers.
 This seems to be especially true in France, where women compete, some successfully, in all of the classes.
 There is a large overlap between rallycross drivers and ice racers, so if the driver you are looking for is not on this page, try looking under Andros Trophy.
 UK drivers can now be found here, and French drivers here.

 My Adolfsson - rallycross driver from Sweden.
 She raced in the Swedish junior championship in 2014, in a Vauxhall Corsa.
 Her first race came when she was still only 16.
 Due to car problems, she did not complete all the rounds.
 She was fifteenth overall in the NGK Masters, after finishing second in one of her qualifying races, then suffering more car trouble.
 Previously, she competed in Folkrace, from the age of fourteen, and she still races on occasion, in the Women’s class.
 Her 2015 season in the Swedish rallycross championship was badly affected by a leg injury to My, who sat out part of the year following surgery.
 At the end of the year, she returned for the season finale, driving her Corsa.
-She is part of Ramona Karlsson’s Young Female Drivers mentoring project.
+She is or was part of Ramona Karlsson’s Young Female Drivers mentoring project.
+In 2017, she took part in Folkrace events.

 Magda Andersson – Swedish rallycross driver who competes in the European championships.
 She began her rallycross career in 2012, at the age of fourteen, when she was second in the JRX (Junior Rallycross) Cup.
 After a couple of seasons in JRX and in the Swedish championship, she started racing in the Touring Car class of the ERC in 2015.
 Her car was a Ford Fiesta.
 She made her first final in the second round of the championship, at Lydden Hill, finishing fifth.
 She was then second at Estering in Germany, and third in her home race of Höljesbanan, which gave her fourth in the championship.
-She has returned to the Touring Car championship for 2016.
+She returned to the Touring Car championship for 2016 and won the first round.
+She was second in the category overall.
+In 2017, she changed car and team, to a Marklund Motorsport-run VW Polo.
+She entered the Supercar class for the first time, but found it hard going.
+Her best result was a sixth place in France and she was 16th in the championship.

 Susann Bergvall - Swedish rallycross driver who competed in the 1400cc class of the European Championship in the 1990s.
 She won the title in 1994, driving a Citroen AX Sport.
 In 1995, she was fifth, driving two different AX models.
 After that, she seems to fade from the racing scene, although she is known to have married Kenneth Hansen.